o19s/splainer/README.md

 Take the [tour](http://splainer.io/help.html) to see how you'd use Splainer.

+### Using Splainer locally

-### If you want to work locally, we have a Docker image
+We have a Docker image published at https://hub.docker.com/r/o19s/splainer that you can use:

 `docker run -d -p 9000:9000 o19s/splainer` and then go to http://localhost:9000

-Alternatively, `docker-compose` is available

-    docker-compose build
-    docker-compose run --rm --service-ports app

-## Running the code
+## Developing Splainer

 ### Npm/Yarn Dev Environment